-- 3.19 Staff should be aware of the requirements on the handling of grant applications contained in Section 4 of the Code and in internal guidance. - 3.20 The Council is dependent on staff for the provision of up to date information on organisations and individuals that seek the Arts Council's support.
-Staff must ensure that they maintain a sufficient degree of contact with organisations and individuals in receipt of funding (and potential applicants) to give them a full understanding of the workings of those organisations and individuals, and to enable them to give up to date and reliable advice to members. - 3.21 Staff who are responsible for servicing the Council, its Committees and National Advisers must ensure that members of those bodies are given the appropriate information that will enable them to take well-informed decisions.
-This may involve scrutinising grant applications to ensure that sufficient information has been supplied.
-Staff may also need to take the initiative not to circulate supplementary material that has been supplied if the volume or format of the information supplied does not seem likely to be helpful to members.
+- 3.19 Staff should be aware of the requirements on the handling of grant applications contained in Section 4 of the Code and in internal guidance. - 3.20 The Council is dependent on staff for the provision of up to date and reliable information on organisations and individuals that seek our support.
+Staff must ensure that they maintain a sufficient degree of contact with organisations and individuals in receipt of funding (and potential applicants) to give them a full understanding of the workings of those organisations and individuals. - 3.21 Staff who are responsible for servicing the Council, its Committees and Arts Associates must ensure that members of those bodies are given the appropriate information that will enable them to take well-informed decisions.
+Staff may need to take the initiative not to circulate supplementary material that has been supplied if the volume or format of the information supplied does not seem likely to be helpful to members.
 However, when such information is not circulated the members of the bodies concerned should be given a clear indication in the agenda papers that the information in question is available for inspection both before and during the meeting.
-In cases where the decision to be taken is both complex and controversial, there should be a strong presumption that members will be supplied with all the information provided by the applicant. - 3.22 No member of staff is eligible to receive grants, awards, bursaries and payments direct from the Arts Council.
-In situations where former staff members apply to the Arts Council for financial assistance, particular care will be taken to ensure that all internal processes pertaining to that application are as objective and transparent as possible.
-The same principle will apply to consultants or contractors whilst engaged on activities for the Arts Council.
+In cases where the decision to be taken is both complex and controversial, there should be a strong presumption that members will be supplied with all the information necessary to reach an informed decision. - 3.22 No member of staff is eligible to receive grants, awards, bursaries and payments direct from the Arts Council.
+In situations where former staff members apply to us for financial assistance, particular care will be taken to ensure that all internal processes pertaining to that application are as objective and transparent as possible.
+The same principle will apply to consultants or contractors whilst engaged on activities for us.